 Medical, Physical and Sensory Needs

-- Specialist equipment such as seating, writing slopes, pencil grips, Yoropens and calmers
+- Specialist equipment such as adapted seating, writing slopes, pencil grips, Yoropens and calmers

 - First Move

 - Specialist equipment requested by occupational therapists etc

 What equipment and resources does the school have to help my child?